 Step 1: Know Your Bed Sheet Material

 Underwater, heat, and detergent, every bed sheet material acts differently.
 For instance, cotton shrinks when laundered hot, even if it is robust and breathable.
-Bamboo is environmentally friendly and delicate, but strong detergents can cause it to fade.
-Eucalyptus (Tencel) is velvety and cool but requires extra delicate treatment.
+Though bamboo is environmentally friendly and delicate, strong detergents can cause it to fade.
+Though it needs extra delicate treatment, eucalyptus (Tencel) is velvety and cool.
 Protecting your duvet cover starts with knowing exactly what it is comprised of.

 A 2023 worldwide textile report revealed that cotton is still the most often used material in duvet covers, accounting for 40% of all bedding products.
 Reading the label before you throw something into the washer makes sense.
 One little error—such as washing bamboo on high heat—can affect the lifetime feel of your preferred bedding.